tatecarson/waters-sonic-signatures/slides.md

 <!--
 Now let's explore a key concept from film sound theory that's particularly relevant to Tarkovsky's work.
 Chion introduces this idea of Materializing Sound Indices, or MSIs—those sonic details that make us physically feel the material qualities of what we're hearing.

-What's captivating here is how sounds rich in these MSIs can make scenes feel tangible and grounded in physical reality.
+Sounds rich in these MSIs can make scenes feel tangible and grounded in physical reality.
 On the flip side, when MSIs are sparse, sounds take on a more ethereal or abstract quality.

 In Tarkovsky's films, water frequently functions as this high-MSI material.
 Think about the detailed acoustic texture of dripping water or the specific resonance of splashing—these sounds immerse viewers in a concrete, ecological reality by constantly pulling us back to the 'here-and-now' of the physical world.
 -->